regenerate

 At The Back Vault, authentication isn't an afterthought—it's our foundation.
 When you purchase a piece from us, you're buying more than jewelry.
 You're buying certainty.

-• Cross-reference against authenticated examples from the same designer, same era
+• Cross-reference against authenticated examples from the same designer and era

 • Analysis of hallmarking practices specific to the designer and time period

-• Identification of subtle designer marks (some houses used micro-stamps, others used maker's marks)
+• Identification of subtle designer marks (micro-stamps, maker's marks)

-• Documentation of any known variations in how signatures appear across different production years
+• Documentation of known variations in signatures across different production years

-• Gemstone authentication (we examine cut quality, inclusion patterns, fluorescence, and other characteristics that indicate natural vs. treated stones)
+• Gemstone authentication (cut quality, inclusion patterns, fluorescence, natural vs treated)

-• Metal condition assessment (legitimate patina, wear patterns, structural integrity)
+• Metal condition assessment (patina, wear patterns, structural integrity)

 Our pieces are physically examined.
 No assumptions.
 No shortcuts.

-• Document previous owner information (estate sales, family collections, notable collectors)
+• Record previous owners (estate sales, family collections, notable collectors)

-• Research significant pieces for publication in catalogs or exhibitions
+• Research significant pieces for catalogs or exhibitions

-• Maintain detailed acquisition records that become part of the piece's documented history
+• Maintain detailed acquisition records as part of the piece's history

 Evaluating original state, any modifications, and honest wear assessment